 The risk appetite, set by the Board of Gloucestershire Health and Care NHS Foundation Trust is necessarily more open than in previous years.
-This reflects the unprecedented challenges that the NHS has, and is, experiencing, the healthcare reforms taking place at national and local levels, the pace of societal and technological changes and the ongoing climate emergency.
-During this time of change and uncertainty we will continue to protect the Quality and Safety of Care and minimise risks that may have a detrimental effect on the Service User Experience and the experience of those supporting them (classified as a moderate risk appetite).
+This reflects the unprecedented challenges that the NHS has, and is, experiencing, the healthcare reforms taking place at national and local levels, the pace of societal and technological changes and the ongoing climate crisis.
+During this time of change we will continue to protect the Quality and Safety of Care and minimise risks that may have a detrimental effect on the Service User Experience and the experience of those supporting them (classified as a moderate risk appetite).

-In relation to Meeting Population Needs and Finance we will continue to have a moderate risk appetite, enabling us to explore opportunities whilst ensuring the breadth and importance of these areas is subject to sufficient oversight.
+In relation to Organisational Culture, Meeting Population Needs, and Finance we will continue to have a moderate risk appetite, enabling us to explore opportunities whilst ensuring the breadth and importance of these areas is subject to sufficient oversight.

 We acknowledge that service capacity continues to be a challenge across our healthcare system.
 Transforming services to ensure their future sustainability will require changes in staffing models and an agile, resilient workforce.
 We will support our people to adapt and thrive during change.
-Investment decisions will reflect our ambition to provide outstanding physical and mental health care services for the people of Gloucestershire, putting the person at the heart of our services focusing on personalised care from the perspective of 'what matters to you' rather than 'what is the matter with you'.
+Investment decisions will reflect our ambition to provide outstanding physical and mental health care and learning disability services for the people of Gloucestershire, putting the person at the heart of our services focusing on personalised care from the perspective of 'what matters to you' rather than 'what is the matter with you'.

-To achieve our aims of providing outstanding physical and mental health care, we have a high-risk appetite in our approach to Innovation; Partnership and Collaborative Working and Workforce.
+To achieve our aims of providing outstanding care, we have a high-risk appetite in our approach to Innovation, Transformation; Partnership and Collaborative Working and Workforce.
 We will seek the opportunities that healthcare reform may present; we have a keen desire to take a leading role in the collaborative arena and implement new ways of working through a range of partnerships.
 The digital agenda will underpin innovation and the transformation of services to become more efficient and effective.
-Whilst we are prepared to accept higher levels of risk to implement changes for longer term benefit, we have a low appetite in relation to Information Security and Compliance.
+Whilst we are prepared to accept higher levels of risk to implement changes for longer term benefit, we have a moderate appetite in relation to Cyber Security and low in relation to Compliance and Regulation.